IshmamF/Language-Alchemy/README.md

 ## Features
 YouTube Video Translation: Input a YouTube URL and specify the target languages for translation.
+Content Summarizer: Provides short summary for the video content.
 OpenAI Whisper Model: Leverage state-of-the-art machine learning for accurate and contextually relevant translations.
 Cultural Connectivity: Bridge language gaps to create a more globally connected audience.
 Accessibility: Make content available to a wider audience by supporting multiple languages.